ten0s/ten0s.github.io/_posts/2024-10-05-velisp-self-extracting-archive-en.md

 util.lsp=
 ```

-**unzip.vbs** it's a VBS-script that allows to unpack ZIP-archive without using any third-party utility.
+**unzip.vbs** it's a VBS-script that allows to unpack a ZIP-archive without using any third-party utility.

 **calc.sed** it's a **EIxpress**'s configuration files that describes how to create self-extracting archive and what commands to run on its startup.